thetillhoff/thetillhoff/README.md

-# Hi there, I'm Till Hoffmann 👋
+# Hi there, I'm Till 👋

-My pronouns are `he/him`.

-🕒 I’m currently working on [my infrastructure](https://github.com/thetillhoff/infra).
+🕒 I’m currently working on [a static site generator](https://github.com/thetillhoff/temingo).

 ❤️ Things I'm passionate about:
-- All sorts of automation
-- My infrastructure
-- My motorcycle from 1980
 - Efficiency
+- Automate all the things
+- Communication is key
+- Building cool things

 🌱 I believe in constant improvements.